How to be a blended family or stepfamily in the early years

-The early years are about getting to know each other as partners and building new family relationships.
-You and your new partner are learning to work together to care for your children.
-You won’t have all the answers, and things won’t always go according to plan – this is OK.
+The early years in a blended family or stepfamily are about getting to know each other as partners and building new family relationships.
+You and your new partner are also learning to work together to care for your children.
+It’s OK if you don’t always have the answers or things don’t go to plan.

 Preparing children to be part of blended families and stepfamilies

-It’s good if you and your new partner can spend some time getting to know each other’s children before you move in together.
+It’s good if you and your new partner can spend time getting to know each other’s children before you move in together.
 This lets you focus on the relationships rather than on the new living arrangements.
 But sometimes couples move in together quite quickly because it feels right for them or because it’s difficult to keep 2 homes going.

 You could talk about some of the plans, like where you’re going to live if you’re moving house and what space your child will have in the new house.
 Or if you’re staying in your house, you could talk about how the space might change when your new partner moves in.